 Each regional gaming regulation approves its own sanctioning regime; however, in most of them, unlawful gaming is sanctioned with a fine of up to EUR600,000.
 In addition to the fine, regulators are entitled to revoke the licence or to impose a temporary removal of the licence for a maximum period of five years.

-With the recent approval of the regulation on online gambling advertising, the legal regime for online gambling at federal level has been completed, without prejudice to any additional regulations that may be developed.
+With the complete entering into force of the regulation on online gambling advertising and the forthcoming regulation on online responsible gambling, the legal regime for online gambling at federal level will be completed, without prejudice to any additional regulations that may be developed.